AnKing-VIP/AnKing-Note-Types/README.md

     <details><summary>Auto open only on certain notes</summary>
     <p>

-    Add the tag `autoopen::Field_Name` to a note and that Field will open automatically just on that note (use `_` in place of spaces and ensure the same capitalization & spelling)
+    Add the tag `autoopen::Field_Name` to a note and that Field will open automatically just on that note (use `_` in place of spaces and ensure the same spelling)
     </p>
   </details>